tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_5.md

 The figure on the monitor is unmistakable, even through the grainy image – Abby, our secretary, her posture tense and hurried.
 I can see a heavy duffel bag slung over her shoulder.

 I holster my pistol and cautiously approach the door, aware of every movement around me.
 The [others](https://www.youtube.com/watch?v=MGd1F6Ay8ho) are silent, watching me with a mix of anxiety and anticipation.
-As I open the door, the cool night air rushes in, carrying with it a sense of impending change.
+As I open the door, the cool night air rushes in.

 I quickly usher Abby inside, closing the door behind her and securing it once more.
 The relief on Reine's face is palpable as she sees her, a familiar and trusted face in the midst of all the uncertainty and danger.

 "I got your message," she says, her voice low.
 "I came as soon as I could.
 Brought everything you asked for."

 Abby carefully places the bag on the living room table and unzips it, revealing its contents.
 Inside, neatly arranged, is an array of equipment from our office: infiltration gear, a variety of weapons, and carefully packed explosives.

 "Thank you for coming, Abby," Reine says, her voice filled with sincere gratitude.
 "I can't tell you how much it means to us that you showed up like this."